MicroFocus/ias-icons/README.md

 # Micro Focus ias-icons

-This project is the Identity and Access Management Group icon font, which contains an official icon font for web applications built by Micro Focus Identity and Access Management Group.
+This project is the icon font for Micro Focus Identity, Access, and Security products, which contains an official icon font for web applications built by Micro Focus Identity, Access, and Security Group.
 The icon font helps provide a consistent icon look and feel throughout these applications.

 ### Helpful Links